 3. Product Features

-Brands like Starbucks leverage this well, as showcased in the infographic.
-Personally I like the example of Death Wish Coffee.
+Of course, Starbucks do this well, but another brand that excels in showcasing their product is Death Wish Coffee on Instagram.
 Their products are up-front-and-centre and always presented in creative ways.

 4. Product Launches

 Instagram provides a great platform for launching new products or upgrades.
-But simply adding a photo of your product can be a bit ho-hum on Instagram.
 Create something that stands out and makes us stop and look further.
-You can provide more context in your description after grabbing attention with a great image.
-Picmonkey know this and use Instagram to tease us with their new product launch:
+You can provide more context in your description after grabbing attention with a great image or take us behind the scenes in your Instagram Story.

 5. User Generated Content

-So it makes sense to consider using UGC on Instagram.
+So it makes sense to consider using UGC for your Instagram Posts.
 Airbnb are one of the best examples of an account using UGC.
-Their content is almost 100% entire generated by their community – from guests and by hosts.
+Their content is almost 100% entire generated by their community - from guests and by hosts.
 Airbnb then shares this quality content with permission.

 6. Influencer and Celebrity Endorsements